nasa/CompDam_DGD/readme.md

 ## Elements
 CompDam_DGD has been developed and tested using the Abaqus three-dimensional, reduced-integration `C3D8R` solid elements.
-Limited testing has been performed using the `CPS4R` plane stress element, the `SC8R` continuum shell element, and the fully-integrated `C3D8` solid element.
+Limited testing has been performed using the `CPS4R` plane stress element, the `SC8R` continuum shell element, the fully-integrated `C3D8` solid element, and the `COH3D8` cohesive element.

 Because CompDam_DGD is a material model, it is expected to be compatible with structural elements generally.
 However, users are advised to perform tests with any previously untested element types before proceeding to use CompDam_DGD in larger structural models.